When you are looking for deodorant without palm oil, choose the ones with as few ingredients as possible.

 - Booda Butter Cream Deodorant

 This is a cream deodorant.
 We found this at our natural grocer.
 You can look online for locations in your area or purchase it online from their site.

-All of Booda Organics products are palm oil free.
+Booda Organics confirmed all of their products are palm oil free.

 This handmade cream deodorant is Non-GMO verified, Cruelty-Free, and Vegan.
 It’s also soy, bee, wax, and gluten free.